janbjorge/pgqueuer/docs/queuemanager.md

 # QueueManager

-The `QueueManager` in PgQueuer facilitates the management and processing of jobs within the job queue.
+The `QueueManager` in pgqueuer facilitates the management and processing of jobs within the job queue.

 ## Setting Up the QueueManager